-Input for the Implementation Plan: The GMIS will be described as requirements and concept model in D3.11 update in M48 and have to be planned accordingly as architecture and its implementation during the year of 2022.
-The GMIS description will be a product of cooperation between teams working on T3.2 'Information sharing models definition' and T3.3 'Governance models definition' under the framework of WP3 and testing possible changes in the Project internal portal (Share Point) under WP1/T3.4.
+Input for the Implementation Plan: The GMIS will be described as requirements and concept model in D3.3 update in M36 and have to be planned accordingly as architecture and implementation after that.
+The GMIS description will be product of cooperation between teams working on T3.2: Information sharing models definition and T3.3: Governance models definition under the framework of WP3.